 It can be costly and inconvenient to replace a carbon filter; also, it is challenging to determine when you need to change or clean the air filter.

-You have to rely on educated guess and manufacturer recommendations.
+You have to rely on educated guesses and manufacturer recommendations.

 So it is wise to decide on a time frame and then wash your air filter regularly after a certain number of days or weeks.